AMITS424/Basic-device-fabrication-process-analysis-using-silvaco-TCAD-/README.md

 # Basic-device-fabrication-process-analysis-using-silvaco-TCAD-
-Technology CAD (Technology Computer Aided Design) is a branch of electronic design automation that models semiconductor fabrication and semiconductors device operation
+Technology CAD (Technology Computer Aided Design) is a branch of electronic design automation that models semiconductor fabrication and semiconductors device operation.
+This repository contains pdf files describing analysis of various device fabrication steps such as oxidation, diffusion and ion implantation with diferent parameters like temp, dose etc.

 ## TCAD:
 Technology CAD (Technology Computer Aided Design) is a branch of electronic design automation that models semiconductor fabrication and semiconductors device operation.